mghpcc-projects/user_level_slurm_reservations/README.md

 ReservationName=flexalloc_MOC_reserve_centos_1000_1498512332
 StartTime=2017-06-26T21:25:32 EndTime=2017-06-27T21:25:32
 Duration=1-00:00:00 Nodes=server1 NodeCnt=1 CoreCnt=1 Features=(null)
-PartitionName=(null) Flags=MAINT,IGNORE_JOBS,S PEC_NODES,ALL_NODES
+PartitionName=(null) Flags=MAINT,IGNORE_JOBS,SPEC_NODES,ALL_NODES
 TRES=cpu=1 Users=centos Accounts=(null) Licenses=(null) State=ACTIVE
 BurstBuffer=(null) Watts=n/a
 ```
 This is called the ULSR reserve reservation.
-The name token
+The name component
 ```1000``` corresponds to the UID of the ```centos``` user, whereas
-the name token ```1498512332``` is the integer portion of the Unix epoch time when the reservation was created.
+the name component ```1498512332``` is the integer portion of the Unix epoch time when the reservation was created.

-Some time later, after the periodic execution of the ULSR monitor, a paired release reservation similiar to the following should appear:
+Some time later, after the execution of the ULSR periodic monitor (described in more detail below), a paired release reservation similiar to the following should appear:

 ```
 ReservationName=flexalloc_MOC_release_centos_1000_1498512630
-StartTime=2017-06-26T21:30:30 EndTime=2017-06-27T21:30:30
+StartTime=2017-06-26T21:30:30 EndTime=2018-06-27T21:30:29
-Duration=1-00:00:00 Nodes=server1 NodeCnt=1 CoreCnt=1 Features=(null)
+Duration=365-00:00:00 Nodes=server1 NodeCnt=1 CoreCnt=1 Features=(null)
-PartitionName=(null) Flags=MAINT,IGNORE_JOBS,S PEC_NODES,ALL_NODES
+PartitionName=(null) Flags=MAINT,IGNORE_JOBS,SPEC_NODES,ALL_NODES
 TRES=cpu=1 Users=centos Accounts=(null) Licenses=(null) State=ACTIVE
 BurstBuffer=(null) Watts=n/a
 ```

-Note that Slurm allows these reservations to temporally overlap due to the use of the ```MAINT``` flag during reservation creation.
+The reserve and release reservations overlap in time.
+The Slurm scheduler allows this when the ```MAINT``` flag is specified during reservation creation.

+## Releasing a Reservation

 When finished, to release a HIL node, specify the ```hil_release``` command to ```srun(1)``` or ```sbatch(1)```, additionally specifying